Gap Year: Unraveling Its Benefits and Drawbacks

 A gap year can provide:

-• Personal development: Many attest to the development of skills like independence, resilience, and adaptability.
+Personal development: Many attest to developing skills like independence, resilience, and adaptability.

 Academic and Job-Related Benefits

-• Revitalized interest in studies: A break can rejuvenate a student's interest in academics.
+Revitalized interest in studies: A break can rejuvenate a student's academic interest.

-• Enhanced Resume: Real-world experiences can be an added advantage on a resume.
+Enhanced Resume: Real-world experiences can be an added advantage to a resume.

 Psychological and Emotional Rewards